 But rape, as horrible and soul-wrenching as it is, does not give one a pass to behave like one is above the law or circumstance or propriety.

-Yes, demonstrations do work and can save lives, as Rodriguez says, as in the case of ACT UP, which twice in 25 years targeted the White House.
+Yes, demonstrations do work and can save lives, as Rodriguez says, as in the case of, which twice in 25 years targeted the White House.

 In 1992 protesters scattered the ashes of people lost to AIDS on the White House lawn, and in 1995, a protest outside the White House was overshadowed by an ACT UP demonstrator interrupting then-President Clinton, much like Gutiérrez did with Obama nearly 20 years later.